 What I took to the airport when flying with a baby, toddler, and 4 year old

-- I like to carry printed versions of our tickets and we get those from check in since we have to check our car seats and a bag anyway.
-Peter also adds the tickets to our Wallet app on our iphones.
-But this plastic folder is what I used to put our tickets, passports, and our baby’s birth certificate in and it totally organized my backpack.
+- A folder with tickets and passports.
+I like printed versions of our tickets and we get those from check in since we have to check our car seats and a bag anyway.
+Peter also adds the tickets to our Wallet app on our iPhones.
+This plastic folder is what I used to put our tickets, passports, and our baby’s birth certificate in and it totally organized my backpack.
 I hate scrambling to find our documents at security and this took that stress away!

 Tips to make the airport smoother before the flight

-- We filled a milk bottle up for Laila since that can go through security fine.
-We love these glass ones.
+- We filled a milk bottle up for my daughter since that can go through security fine.

 - Last month I flew across the country with just my husband our 2 month old.
 We carried him in his car seat all the way to the plane where they checked it under the plane and brought it back when we got off.
 It was heavy for Peter to carry the carseat through the airport.
 But nice because our baby had a place to sleep and be set down.
 So that’s another option.